nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 * You can use any other QGIS analysis or processing features with this setup.
 This is just to share how smooth and familiar the desktop experience feels in the cloud!

-If you want technical detail on the infrastructure, check out our _Jupyter Blog_ post and engage with CryoCloud and 2i2c on GitHub!
+If you want technical detail on the infrastructure, you can check out our _Jupyter Blog_ post and engage with CryoCloud and 2i2c on GitHub!
 QR code on the last slide.
 :::